aakullian/LenOptim/README.md

 # 📚 LenOptim R Function Documentation

-This document provides markdown-formatted documentation for all major functions used in the LenOptim PrEP allocation pipeline.
+This document provides descriptions for all major functions used in the LenOptim PrEP allocation pipeline.

 ---